Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/footer.md

 The `<h2></h2>` and `<h3></h3>` tags used here are informative, you **need** to adapt those to your website's title hierarchy.
 {{< /callout >}}

-Orange footer parts are independent from each other.
+The footer parts are independent from each other.
 Add a dark separator between each part of the final footer.

 ```html
 <div class="border-bottom border-1 border-dark"></div>